GameZebra/BalanceMaster/docs/log.md

     and this heats the motors and the buck converter that stabilizes the volteg for the motor driver (to the point taht the buck converter shuts off).
 Probbably the frequent change in direction requieres high amount of current without almost any meaningfull result
+    - tried using a deadzone around the work point, but this worked badly for the responsiveness and worked good for the overheating of the motors
 - :page_facing_up: i used already derived differential equations for the mechanics of an inverted pengulum and derived a State space model from them (by hand)
 - 🧠 I am thinking that a much hidher Kd will be required but this makes the motors to overheat